Loading…

 Metal drill bit speed test results

-Adiseal Ultimate was over 4 times faster the metal cobalt bit from Bosch.
+Adiseal Ultimate was over 4 times faster the best cobalt bit from Bosch.

-By drilling faster & more holes than any other bit, Adiseal Ultimate metal drill bit saves money, time, tools & energy.
+By drilling faster and drilling more holes than any other metal bit, Adiseal Ultimate cobalt drill bit:

 Saves money